OSLC/oslc-service/README.md

 	"dependencies": {"oslc-service": "~0.0.1"},

-3) Edit app.js and add whatever Express middleware you need including oslc-service. oslc-service also utilizes ldp-service which provides access to a MongoDB database in case additional middleware needs direct access to the database.
+3) Edit app.js and add whatever Express middleware you need including ldp-service. ldp-service-jena also provides access to its Apache Jena database in case additional middleware needs direct access to the database. ldp-service-jena has not been published to npm yet, so it will need to be access locally.

-	var ldpService = require('ldp-service');
+	var ldpService = require('./ldp-service-jena');
 	app.use(ldpService());
 	var db = ldpService.db; // incase further middleware needs access to the database